 There’s no denying that stress at work is bound to happen.
 If you do find yourself in a stressful situation, practice deep breathing.
-This practice of deep breathing creates a relaxation response throughout your nervous system.
+The practice of deep breathing creates a relaxation response throughout your nervous system.
 Focus on your breathing instead of what is causing you stress.
-When you do this, your heart rate will slow down and the stressful feeling will slowly but surely go away.
+When you do this, your heart rate will slow down and the stressful feelings will slowly but surely go away.

 Are you a pet parent?
 If you are, then you probably already know that spending time with your pets reduces stress.
 Studies have reported that dog owners have lower levels of stress than people who do not have dogs.
 If you have a fur baby, be sure to give them lots of cuddles before and after work.
 If your workplace has a pet policy, bring your dog or cat with you!